Liliana99/radio_player/README.md

 - The objective of this flutter application about asynchronous programming in Dart II.
 Flutter 3.10.5
 - To demostrate uses of new material package flutter 3.10
 - To show nice animations with beautiful UI designs
-- To demostrate the handle of statement with provider
+- To demostrate how handle the statement with provider
-- implement the application icon,
+- implement the application icon.
 - implement splash screen.

 - ## how to manage clear architecture.